RobertoM89/BigRig/README.md

 This function adds the controls for each finger and the attributes for curl, spread and cup to the hand control.
 The control for the hand (named L_Hand_CTRL) must already exist.
 Run *Rig Arm* if you haven't already, so that the hand control is created.
 Then orient the finger joints keeping the Z axis as turn axis and the Y axis pointing towards the inner side of the curl.
 Finally run this command.

+- **Rig Hand and Mirror**
+This function creates the rig for the selected hand, mirrors the joints and create a rig for the opposite hand.

 - **Open Hand Tuner**
 This function opens a window that allows you to tune the multipliers values of each hand attribute without looking for the corresponding multiplyDivide node in the node editor.
 It only works if you rigged the hands with the command *Rig Hand*.